eloi1201/CTF/HITB-XCTF_2018/MISC-tpyx.md

 377abcaf271c000382f96c91300000000000000073000000000000003c0e24409c429fdb08f31ebc2361b3016f04a79a070830334c68dd47db383e4b7246acad87460cd00ba62cfae68508182a69527a0104060001093000070b0100022406f107010a5307cb7afbfaec5aa07623030101055d0000010001000c2c2700080a01c35b933000000501110b0066006c00610067000000120a010000844bf3571cd101130a010000e669e866d1d301140a010080ffcdd963d1d301150601008000000000001800345172634f556d365761752b5675425838672b4950673d3d
 ```

-The HEX string was hexdump of 7z file which has password string at end of the 7z file.
+The HEX string was hexdump of 7z file which had password string at the end of the 7z file.

 ```
 Python 2.7.14+ (default, Feb  6 2018, 19:12:18)